Close Menu

 Now, let’s focus on the core question: What is the opposite of resilience?
 Simply put, it refers to qualities or traits that hinder a person’s ability to recover, adapt, and move forward after facing challenges.

-See also Opposite of Uneven: A Complete Guide to Differences in Consistency and Balance
+See also Mastering the Art of Waving: A Complete Guide to Using and Understanding the Gesture

 Defining the Opposite of Resilience